Skills to put on CV (2025)

 • Adaptability – shows your flexibility in adjusting to new tasks, environments or changes in the workplace.
 Employers see this as a sign that you can thrive in dynamic situations and deal effectively with unexpected challenges.

-These top 5 skills to put on a CV show employers that you are not only technically proficient but also adaptable, collaborative and versatile.
+These 5 key skills for CVs demonstrate to employers that you are adaptable, collaborative, and versatile.
 See what else to include in a CV!

 Open the door to career opportunities with a strong CV.